 Seasonal wetlands are habitats that dry down in the summer and fall months, but generally in the rainy, winter months become saturated and inundated for several weeks to months.
 These areas often become dominated by hydrophytic plant species that are reliant and/or dependent on regular saturation or inundation.
 Four seasonal wetlands were delineated on the western edge of the Project Site, between the perimeter fencing along Old Redwood Highway and the grape arbors (Figure 3.3-2).
-The acreage of each seasonal wetland is provided in Table 3.5-2 along with an anticipated level of jurisdiction based on in-field verification with USACE (Appendix G-6).
+Four additional seasonal wetlands were observed associated with Pruitt Creek, and one manmade seasonal wetland was observed associated with the agricultural operations on site.
+The acreage of each seasonal wetland is provided in Table 3.5-2 along with the level of jurisdiction based on the AJD (Appendix G-8).
 While cover within these seasonal wetlands was dominated by bare ground and algal matting, the vegetation present consisted almost exclusively of hydrophytic species.
 Topographical trends and patterns in the land cover/vegetation indicate the seasonal wetlands are hydrologically connected to, if not a direct water source for the RD-02 that flows along Old Redwood Highway into Pruitt Creek.
 Additionally, evaluation of upland soils indicates that the hydrology of the seasonal wetlands is at least partially influenced by irrigation associated with agricultural activities.